FENECON Commercial 92 — Assembly and Operating Instructions

 -

-Dismantling work may only be carried out when the system is shut down and only by service personnel.
+Dismantling work must only be carried out when the system is shut down and only by service personnel.

 -